pragmatic-objects/site/_chapters/004_object_equivalence.md

 Yet, since objects are not subject for comparisons, equivalence is a good at least for stubbing this nasty `equals` method.

-## OO-Atom for generating equivalency logic
+## OO-Atom for generating equivalent logic

 Equivalence logic is rather hard to write from scratch (a subject for a future post).
 For reasoning about two object's equivalence in `equals`, and for keeping `equals` consistent and correct, the class of these objects